bunnylushington/dot-emacs-v29/README.md

 * Although the nano-emacs config is pretty self-contained and can presumably be removed, the configuration uses nord-color heavily.

+* The Go treesitter module doesn't install automatically with treesit-auto and I'm not sure why.
+This is easily resolved with `M-x treesit-install-language` and selecting `go`.
+Oddly this isn't a problem for other languages.

 I've used straight.el to do the heavy lifting.
 The best way to bootstrap this is to clone the repo to a clean `~/.emacs.d` and start up Emacs.
 It'll take a while (~ 10 minutes) on the first invocation